prassima/data-viz-portfolio/index.md

 ---

 Hi, I am Paris.
-I bring datasets to life through Business Intelligence, Data Visualisation, Storytelling, and upskilling.
+I bring datasets to life through Business Intelligence, data visualisation, data storytelling, and staff upskilling.
 Together, we embed that data into strategic decision-making.

 With over 10 years experience across a range of industries from FMCG to Non-profit, I have a proven track record in delivering data-driven solutions that drive growth and optimisation.